Share This Article

 Easton Town Center

 Designed to emulate a small town feel, Easton Town Center is a unique indoor/outdoor shopping center.
-Built in part by local mogul Les Wexner, the mall is currently one of the most successful in the state, attracting 25 million guests per year.
+The mall is currently one of the most successful in the state, attracting 25 million guests per year.
 Easton is more than just shopping to most guests.
 It is also an experience.
 In good weather, kids can play in the fountains near the town center and in winter guests can take a ride by horse-drawn carriage.
 Easton Town Center

-Open only for the summer season, Pearl Market is quickly becoming one of the best-known spots in Columbus.
+Pearl Market is quickly becoming one of the best-known spots in Columbus.
 Offering local wares ranging from food to clothing to home goods, Pearl Market is one-stop shopping in one of the best parts of the city.
-Pearl Market
+Markets at Pearl

 Sports & Entertainment